-

 Thus, in Russian it can be translated as Small variety "New gold".

-Xin Jin Xiaozhong is a special type of Chinese red tea that is prized for its unique aroma and deep flavor.
-Its name translates as "small new gold", which already hints at its value and rarity.
-This tea is produced in Fujian Province, famous for its high-quality teas.
+Xin Jin Xiaozhong is a special variety of Chinese red tea, prized for its unique aroma and deep flavor.
+Its name translates as "small new gold," hinting at its value and rarity.
+This tea is produced in Fujian Province, renowned for its high-quality teas.

 Features of Xin Jin Xiaozhong tea

-- Aroma: Dry tea has a warm, nutty-spicy aroma with notes of dried green peas and rye bread.
-After brewing, the aroma opens up, acquiring a velvety spiciness with shades of wild honey and a light nutty dominant.
+- Aroma: This dry tea has a warm, nutty, spicy aroma with notes of dried green peas and rye bread.
+After brewing, the aroma unfolds, acquiring a velvety spiciness with hints of wild honey and a slight nutty undertone.

-- Taste: The taste of the tea is rich and multifaceted, with a slight sweetness and pleasant astringency.
-It warms the body and lifts the mood.
+- Flavor: The tea's flavor is rich and complex, with a subtle sweetness and a pleasant tartness.
+It warms the body and lifts the spirits.

-- Color of the infusion: The infusion has a rich red-brown color.
+- Infusion color: The infusion has a rich red-brown color.

-- Effect: The tea has a tonic effect, improves mood and promotes relaxation.
-It is great for daily use, especially in the autumn-winter period.
+- Effect: The tea has a tonic effect, improves mood, and promotes relaxation.
+It is excellent for daily consumption, especially during the fall and winter.

-In order to fully reveal the taste and aroma of this tea, it is recommended to use the following recommendations:
+To fully appreciate the taste and aroma of this tea, we recommend following these guidelines:

 - Water temperature: 90-95 degrees Celsius.